 “It had no relation to my usual work,” Hitchcock told François Truffaut in an interview that served as the source for one of the most insightful books on filmmaking.
 I bought my first (German) copy of it when I was sixteen; my mother and I were about to visit my father, who was working at a plant in Libya at the time.
 Faced with the prospect of spending seven weeks in a land hostile to Western culture (those visa stamps sure looked suspicious to the immigration officials when first I traveled to the US), I decided to pack plenty of page-turners, the Truffaut volume among them.
 Too excited to sleep on the night before our journey, I had turned the pages of the Truffaut volume before we headed for the airport.
 I don’t recall ever reading a non-fictional book quite this fast and with such enthusiasm.

-Still, familiar only with the director’s most iconic works, I was unable to enter the conversation or contest Hitchcock’s self-assessment.
+Still, familiar only with the director’s most iconic works, I was unable to enter the conversation, let alone contest Hitchcock’s self-assessment.
 It was not until 1999, the centennial of Hitchcock’s birth, that I caught up with Waltzes at the Museum of Modern Art in New York City; before then, the supposed misstep had been little more than a few brusque words and a couple of stills to me.